Leading via values and ethics

 Know thyself: Clearly define and understand your own values.
 Reflect on your past actions to identify the values you consistently demonstrate.
 This self-awareness enables you to communicate your values clearly to others and ensure your behaviour aligns with your ethical beliefs.

-Update as required: Recognise when it’s time to update your values to align with current ethical standards.
+Update as required: Recognise when it is time to update your values to align with current ethical standards.
 Society and workplace norms evolve, and being open to change can prevent your values from becoming outdated or rigid.

 Reflection questions for leading with values and ethics